Umar Patek: Christmas Eve bombings

+Bali bombings

+Patek said that he was asked by Dulmatin to accompany him in Bali in October 2002, arriving in a house that was full of bomb-making equipment.
+There, he met other JI leaders and suspects in the subsequent bombing such as Mukhlas, Imam Samudra, Joni Hendrawan and Azahari Husin.
+Patek claimed that he raised reservations with them over their planned attack, citing concerns over collateral damage and Muslim casualties, to which Imam Samudra, who planned the attack in retaliation for the Israeli occupation of Palestine and the Battle of Jenin, replied that "on the day of judgement, everyone would be judged individually for their actions based on their intentions."
+Patek said that he was prevented from further opposing the attack by Imam Samudra's locking of the house's front door.
+He later made the remaining 50 kilograms (110 pounds) of the explosives used in the attack.

 Capture and trial

-Patek was captured by Pakistani security officials in Abbotabad on 25 January 2011 after a decade-long manhunt.
+Patek was captured by Pakistani security officials in Abbottabad on 25 January 2011 after a decade-long manhunt.
 Indonesian officials reported that Patek had confessed to playing a key role in the 2002 Bali bombings as well as a series of bombings on Christmas Eve in 2000.
 Ansyaad Mbai, the head of Indonesia's anti-terrorism agency, also told the Associated Press that Patek had "helped lead authorities to bin Laden."
-In May 2011, Indonesian Defense Minister Purnomo Yusgiantoro said that Patek was in Abottabad with his wife with the purpose of meeting bin Laden, but an unnamed U.S. counterterrorism official dismissed this claim as a "coincidence" and told ABC News that the U.S. had no evidence that Patek was attempting to meet with the al-Qaeda leader Dawn.com earlier reported that Patek intended to travel to North Waziristan with two French militants.
+In May 2011, Indonesian Defense Minister Purnomo Yusgiantoro said that Patek was in Abbottabad with his wife with the purpose of meeting bin Laden, but an unnamed U.S. counterterrorism official dismissed this claim as a "coincidence" and told ABC News that the U.S. had no evidence that Patek was attempting to meet with the al-Qaeda leader Dawn earlier reported that Patek intended to travel to North Waziristan with two French militants.

 There had been earlier false reports that he had been killed on 14 September 2006, in the Sulu province of the Philippines.

 On 11 August 2011, Umar Patek was extradited from Pakistan to Indonesia where he was detained in Jakarta before a pending trial.